brianhigh/envh543/ex0618prob2d.md

 }
 ```

+This approach stores all of the simulated sample data in memory (in the matrix).
+For very large simulations, you may run out of memory.
+The last example in
+this document will present a solution to the memomy consumption problem.

 ### Summarize results

 We will build up an empirical cumulative distribution plot of all of the loop
-iterations, but plotting each curve over a plot of the first iteration.
+iterations, by overlaying each new curve over a plot of the first iteration.

 ```r